Like a Prayer (song): Critical reception

-Chart performance
+Commercial performance

 In the United States, "Like a Prayer" debuted at number 38 on the Billboard Hot 100, and reached the top of the chart on the issue dated April 22, 1989.
-It was number one for three weeks, before being replaced by Bon Jovi's "I'll Be There for You".
-The track topped the Dance Club Songs chart, while reaching number three on the Adult Contemporary chart and number 20 on the Hot R&B/Hip-Hop songs chart.
-"Like a Prayer" was ranked at number 25 on the 1989 Hot 100 year-end chart, and was certified platinum by the Recording Industry Association of America (RIAA) in May 1989, for shipment of a million copies of the single.
-According to Nielsen SoundScan, it has also sold 1.1 million digital downloads as of December 2016.
-In Canada, the song reached the top of the RPM Singles Chart in its ninth week.
-It was present on the chart for 16 weeks and was the top-selling single in Canada for 1989.
+It stayed at the top for three weeks, before being replaced by Bon Jovi's "I'll Be There for You".
+It also topped the Dance Club Play chart, while reaching number three on the Adult Contemporary chart and number 20 on the Hot Black Singles chart.
+"Like a Prayer" was ranked at number 25 on the Hot 100 year-end chart for 1989, and was certified Platinum by the Recording Industry Association of America (RIAA) in May 1989, for shipment of one million copies.
+According to Nielsen SoundScan, the song has also sold 1.1 million digital downloads as of December 2016.
+In Canada, "Like a Prayer" reached the top of the RPM 100 Singles chart in its ninth week.
+It was present on the chart for 16 weeks, and ranked as the top-selling single for 1989.

 In Australia, "Like a Prayer" debuted on the ARIA Singles Chart at number three on March 19, 1989.
 The next week it reached the top of the chart, and stayed there for another four weeks.
-It was present for a total of 22 weeks on the chart, and was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
-"Like a Prayer" was also the top-selling single in Australia in 1989.
-In New Zealand, the song had a similar run as in Australia, by debuting at number three on the RIANZ Singles Chart, and reaching number one the next week.
-It was present for a total of 13 weeks on the chart.
-The track became Madonna's seventh number one single in Japan, and occupied the top position of the Oricon Singles chart for three weeks.
+The single was present for a total of 22 weeks on the chart, and was certified Platinum by the Australian Recording Industry Association (ARIA), for shipment of 70,000 copies.
+It was also the top-selling single for 1989 in Australia.
+In New Zealand, "Like a Prayer" had a similar run as in Australia, by debuting at number three on the RIANZ Singles Chart, and reaching the top of the chart the next week.
+The single was present for a total of 13 weeks on the chart.
+It became Madonna's seventh number-one hit in Japan, and occupied the top position of the Oricon Singles Chart for three weeks.